YDNPA Habitat Surveys

 Achievements of the project?

-2017 is the eighth survey year and surveyors will be out in the summer months working in the Swaledale parishes within the national park.
+2018 is the ninth survey year and surveyors will be out in the summer months working in the southern and western areas of the YDNP extension area, up to and including Tebay Parish in the north.

 Who is involved in the project?